sytone/hassio-addons/magic_mirror/README.md

 When the addon starts it will copy these settings into the container and start the MagicMirror² process.
 If you edit or update these you will need to restart the MagicMirror² addon in the HASS.IO interface.

+If you use the modules folder in the Home Assistant configuration make sure you have done a `npm install` as it is just copied across.

 For more information about configuring MagicMirror², please go to [https://magicmirror.builders/](https://magicmirror.builders/)